 After the bulk of the initial analysis work is completed, there are several other important objectives and reasons for the analyst to stay actively involved in the project:

 1. Recognize, analyze and manage new requirements.

 The analyst is usually the first to discover, assess and communicate the impacts of business change.
 Often these changes result in new requirements or requirements changes.
-Regardless of how each project or organization deals with the changes during active projects, the tasks of assessing and addressing requirements changes is an important role that the business analyst fulfills.
+Regardless of how each project or organization deals with the changes during active projects, the task of assessing and addressing requirements changes is an important role that the business analyst fulfills.

 2. Ensure the solution, as developed, aligns with business requirements

 As technology stakeholders review the requirements and design a solution, business analyst’s close involvement helps ensure that the requirements are understood and interpreted correctly.
 You would be surprised how something that you thought was crystal clear could be interpreted differently by technical people looking at the same thing from their own perspective.

 Business analyst’s contribution is important to the design, provides additional background, and addresses any requirements gaps discovered during that stage.
 At the same time, participation in the design effort is a fantastic learning opportunity for a business analyst – don’t decline a chance to observe and participate in the design activities.